History

 Harvey Cedars Hotel: Samuel Perrine & Isaac Jennings

-The most notable attraction of Perrine’s hotel was its ballroom, a building on the south side, where dancers enjoyed his fiddle playing.
+The most notable attraction of Perrine’s hotel was its ballroom, a building on the south side where dancers enjoyed his fiddling.
 He was an entertaining host and was also in charge of the Harvey Cedars unit of the US Life Saving Service.
 Captain Perrine was the grandfather of J.H.
 Perrine, builder of Barnegat Bay sneakboxes and other boats, who made over 3,600 craft in his yards over 55 years.

-Samuel Perrine’s hotel became famous along the shore.
+Perrine’s hotel became famous along the shore.
 Sailing parties from other hotels came on summer evenings for lively square dances and reels.
 The sound of fiddles and chanting filled the air far out on the water.
-Before the addition of the dock, boats might hit low tide, so men would get out and carry their women up to the dance hall.
+Before the dock was added, boats might hit low tide and men would get out and carry their women up to the dance hall.

-After his Civil War quartermaster position between 1865 and 1870, John Warner Kinsey began to run the hotel, which became known as “Kinsey’s.”
-According to census records, he continued as the hotel’s keeper until at least June 1880.
+Around 1865-1870, after being a Civil War quartermaster, John Warner Kinsey began running the hotel, which became known as “Kinsey’s.”
+According to census records, he continued as its keeper until at least June 1880.
 [1]

-Additional rooms and a porch were added to the south end of the hotel during this time.
-Jennings’ wife Mary made the kitchen meet the highest standards of the island's other hotels, featuring a long bar facing the bay.
+During this time, additional rooms and a porch were added to the south end of the hotel.
+Jennings’ wife Mary made the kitchen meet other island hotels’ high standards, featuring a long bay-facing bar and an extensive farm and garden.

-[1] One source asserts that the Harvey Cedars Hotel was destroyed in a fire in 1880 and was rebuilt.
-In decades of repairs, ashes or signs of a fire have never been found at the foundations.
-The present building indicating alterations from the original structure include floorboard changes, plaster under the building, and evidence in the first-floor walls that the former guest rooms used to open onto an outside porch.
-In addition, a Springfield Gas Machine, dated August 17, 1868, found in the basement, is on display in the main entrance today.
+[1] One source claims that the Harvey Cedars Hotel was destroyed in a fire and rebuilt in 1880.
+In decades of repairs, there have been no ashes or signs of a fire found at the foundation.
+The present building indicates alterations from the pre-1880 structure, including floorboard changes, plaster under the building, and evidence in first-floor walls that it once had doors to an outside porch.
+In addition, a Springfield Gas Machine, dated August 17, 1868, from the basement, is on display in the main entrance today.

 1886-1914